Firing of Rick Spielman raises a question for Vikings: Who's got next at general manager?

 Jeff Ireland, assistant general manager, Saints

-He's spent the past seven years as the Saints' assistant general manager, college scouting director and noted eye for talent.
+He's spent the past seven years as the Saints' assistant general manager, college scouting director and has a noted eye for talent.

 And, yes, he's also the guy whose run as Dolphins general manager was less than stellar.
 And, yes, he's also the guy who made headlines for reportedly asking Dez Bryant during a pre-draft meeting if his mom was a prostitute.